 The Restoring Education and Learning (REAL) Act:

 The Restoring Education and Learning Act of 2015 would re-grant Pell Grant eligibility for students in prison.
-Introduced by U.S. Representative Donna Edwards on May 21st, with support of Reps.
+Introduced by U.S. Representative Donna Edwards on May 21st, with the support of Reps.
 Danny K. Davis (IL-7), Barbara Lee (CA-13), Robert C. “Bobby” Scott (VA-3), Rosa L. DeLauro (CT-3), and Cedric L. Richmond (LA-2).

 What it would do:

 If passed, the REAL Act would decrease reliance on public assistance, increase employment rates, improve physical and mental health, elevate the quality of life for children, not to mention strengthen communities in the process.
 All by allowing Pell grant access to qualified incarcerated students across the country.